tzada8/mse718-beyond-accuracy-objectives/README.md

-# MSE 718: Novelty Impacting Human Preferences in Movie Recommendations
+# MSE 718: Diversity, Serendipity, and Novelty Impacting Human Preferences in Movie Recommendations

-The purpose of this research is to better understand how novelty/familiarity impacts human interests in the field of movie recommendations.
+The purpose of this research is to better understand how diversity, serendipity, and novelty impact human interests in the field of movie recommendations.

 ## Getting Started